Quantitative marked length spectrum rigidity

-In the case of a smooth Riemannian metric, the above formula is the coordinate expression for the symplectic form $d \omega$ defined at the beginning of Section \ref{lcsub} \cite[1.D]{keiththesis}.
+In the case of a smooth Riemannian metric, the above formula is the coordinate expression for the symplectic form $d \omega$, as in \ref{sympformula}.
 Since the $g^n_{ij}$ and their derivatives converge to those of $g_0$, this means $\tau$ is the limit of the $d \omega^n$ for the metrics $g_n$.
 Since each $d \omega^n$ is invariant under the geodesic flow $\phi_n$, Lemma \ref{geoflowconv} implies $\tau$ is invariant under the geodesic flow $g_0$.
 Therefore, we can think of $\tau$ as a $C^{\alpha}$ 2-form on the space of geodesics, which in turn gives rise to a measure.

 \begin{lem} Let $b: [0, T] \times (0, \pi) \to T^1 M$ as above.
 Then $b^* \tau = \sin \theta \, d \theta \, dt$. \end{lem}

 \begin{proof}